siddacool/hashtagger/README.md

 # Hashtagger

-convert coma separated text to hashtags and viceversa
+convert comma separated text to hashtags and viceversa